genicsblog/docs/author/submission-request.md

 ---

 Once you submit a request, someone from the Genics team would respond if you can start working on the initial draft of the article!

+In the meantime, you can get familiar with the [UI components](/author/ui-components) that can be used in the article.